FAQ Ð details of

 We have not had a problem getting a mortgage nor other resident, all the lenders inc main high st ones, seem ok about the properties, if you explain about the type of building (timber post and beam frame).

-In recent years of restrictions on general lending anything that is not standard bricks and mortar many banks are no longer intetesrted, being risk adverse!
+In recent years of restrictions on general lending anything that is not standard bricks and motar many banks are no longer interested, being risk adverse!

 You may wish to try :